cojack/ssm-expose/README.md

 # ssm-expose
-Expose AWS SSM Parameters into Environment Variables
+Expose AWS SSM Secrets into Environment Variables

 ## How it works?